Pride vs Humility: Differences, Charts, and Activities to Teach Your Kids

 Share this:

-As a child, I was taught that talking about myself or feeling proud of myself was intolerable and unholy.
+As a child, I was taught that talking about myself or feeling proud was intolerable and unholy.

-As an adult, therapy showed me the healthy route to humility with a thriving dose of self-pride sprinkled in from time to time.
+As an adult, therapy showed me the healthy route to humility with a thriving dose of self-pride sprinkled in occasionally.

 The day I discovered this was the day my life turned to joy.